openhab/openhab1-addons/bundles/binding/org.openhab.binding.modbus/README.md

 For attaching the logs to a community post, [pastebin.com](http://pastebin.com/) service is strongly recommended to keep the thread readable.
 It is useful to store the logs from openhab startup, and let it run for a while.

-Remember to attach ``modbus``  configuration lines from openhab.cfg, item definitions related to modbus binding, and any relevant rules (if any).
+Remember to attach configuration lines from modbus.cfg, item definitions related to modbus binding, and any relevant rules (if any).
 You can use [pastebin.com](http://pastebin.com/) for this purpose as well.

 To summarize, here are the recommended steps in case of errors